Snapaper/snapaper-backend/README.md

 nginx -s reload
 ```
 <br/>
-Hopefully your app will be working
+Hopefully your app will be working by now.

 <br/>

-# Notice
+## Notice
-The cases API sources files from local directories, make sure files are uploaded before making the API available
+The cases API sources files from local directories, make sure files are uploaded before making the API available.